 After a weekend in Calibishie, we drove down to Roseau because Dan and his business partner Richard had meetings scheduled for five days straight.
 That meant that we wives were pretty much “stuck” in Roseau for the duration.
 Sure, I could have taken a few day trips on my own, but that’s not the way I roll.
 I like sharing new discoveries with Dan; he’s my beast friend as well as my husband.
 And besides, abandoning Richard’s wife and toddler seemed heartless, to say the least.

-Likewise, I couldn’t i all good conscience desert my poor son Chris, who was stuck in our hotel room with a week’s worth of school work.
+Likewise, I couldn't in all good conscience abandon my poor son Chris, who was stuck in our hotel room with a week's worth of school work.

 How to survive for a week in Roseau?

 Although it’s Dominica’s capital and its largest city, Roseau is only about maybe 10 blocks wide and deep so it’s easy to navigate.
 Trapped into a narrow strip of land between sea and mountain, it’s a quaint town so obviously different from America that while we were there we almost forgot that we were still in the same hemisphere.